-An audit report issued by the auditor in respect of the financial statements of an entity reflecting a true and fair view of the financial statements is the prime example of this.
-It is because of such attestation the investors and other stakeholders can rely on the performance of an entity.
+An audit report issued by the auditor in respect of the financial statements of an entity reflecting a true and fair view of the financial statements is the prime example of UDI number india.
+It is because of such attestation the investors and other stakeholders can rely on the performance of an entity through UDIN verify.

 The UDIN is an 18 digit system generated number and it has the following format:

-CAs with Certificate of Practice (Full time Practicing CAs) need to first register themselves on the UDIN portal in order to generate the UDIN for every document that is to be attested.
+CAs with Certificate of Practice (Full time Practicing CAs) need to first register themselves on the UDIN portal in order to generate the UDIN for every document that is to be attested in UDIN certificate format.
+Now lets find out how to find UDIN number

 Step 1: Go to UDIN Portal